Lotherton Hall: Gascoignes at Lotherton Hall

-Colonel Gascoigne's wife, Gwendolen, was the daughter of noted engineer Sir Douglas Galton, and also the second cousin and god daughter to Florence Nightingale.
-Colonel Gascoigne preferred Lotherton Hall to his family home of Parlington, moving many of the furnishings from Parlington to Lotherton.
-Parlington was later demolished in 1950s.
-Between 1896 and 1931 the Gascoignes remodeled Lotherton to accommodate their growing family, adding a new dining room, entrance hall, drawing room and servant's wing.
-In addition to this Mrs Gascoigne designed and built the Edwardian style gardens along the south front.
+Colonel Gascoigne's wife, Gwendolen, was the daughter of engineer Sir Douglas Galton, and second cousin and god daughter to Florence Nightingale.
+Colonel Gascoigne preferred Lotherton Hall to Parlington, moving many of the furnishings from Parlington to Lotherton.
+Parlington was demolished in 1950s.
+Between 1896 and 1931 the Gascoignes remodelled Lotherton to accommodate their growing family, adding a dining room, entrance hall, drawing room and servant's wing.
+Mrs Gascoigne designed and built the Edwardian style gardens along the south front.
 Colonel and Mrs Gascoigne had three children together, Alvary, Oliver (who died as an infant) and Cynthia.

 Sir Alvary Gascoigne was the British ambassador to Japan and Moscow.
-He inherited Lotherton on 1937 and lived there with his second wife, Lorna Priscilla Gascoigne.
+He inherited Lotherton in 1937 and lived there with his second wife, Lorna Priscilla Gascoigne.
 While at Lotherton he enriched the house with oriental works of art he had acquired as an ambassador.
-He and his first wife, Sylvia Wilder, has a son together, Douglas Wilder Gascoigne, who was killed in action during the Second World War.
-With no heir left to inherit Lotherton Sir Alvary presented the Hall to the City of Leeds in 1968 as a gift to be open to the public.
+He and his first wife, Sylvia Wilder, had a son, Douglas Wilder Gascoigne, who was killed in action during the Second World War.
+With no heir left to inherit Lotherton, Sir Alvary presented the hall to the City of Leeds in 1968 as a gift to be open to the public.
 He also gave an endowment fund to buy works of art to further the collection.
 He died in 1970.

-Lotherton Hall Hospital and the First World War
+Lotherton Hall hospital

-The Gascoignes were a very patriotic family and felt as though it was their duty to help the war effort during the First World War.
-In November 1914, Lotherton hall had been transformed into a Voluntary Aid Detachment (V.A.D) hospital for wounded soldiers.
-The hospital was mainly ran by Mrs Gascoigne (Laura Gwendolyn Gascoigne née Galton), with help of VAD volunteer nurses and her daughter Cynthia Gascoigne.
-Initially the hospital started off with only eighteen beds at the start of the war but would increase to thirty five by the end of the war.
-Between 21 November 1914 to 28 March 1919, 655 soldiers were treated at the hospital.
-The Gascoignes funded the hospital using their own money and refused government grants or aid.
-Colonel Gascoigne volunteered as an ambulance driver on the western front, with their son Alvary served in the army.
-Due to this their effort in the war was greatly appreciated by the local community and by St Johns Ambulance Service that in 1918 Mrs Gascoigne was awarded a CBE.
+The Gascoignes were patriotic and felt it was their duty to help the war effort during the First World War.
+In November 1914, Lotherton Hall was transformed into a Voluntary Aid Detachment (V.A.D) hospital for wounded soldiers.
+The hospital was run by Mrs Gascoigne (Laura Gwendolyn Gascoigne née Galton), with help of VAD volunteer nurses and her daughter, Cynthia.
+The hospital's eighteen beds increased to thirty five by the end of the war.

+Between 21 November 1914 and 28 March 1919, 655 soldiers were treated there.
+The Gascoignes funded the hospital refusing any government grants or aid.
+Colonel Gascoigne volunteered as an ambulance driver on the western front and their son, Alvary, served in the army.
+Their support in the war effort was appreciated by the local community and the St Johns Ambulance Service and in 1918, Mrs Gascoigne was awarded a CBE.